 Smoothwall are proud to be signatories of The Tech Talent Charter, which encourages organizations to address gender disparity in several ways.
 These include building attraction, recruitment and retention practices that are designed to increase the diversity of the workforce; defining a strategy and timetable for change, along with measuring the current diversity of the organization.

-Smoothwall have pledged to provide data on our current diversity and the gender pay gap, and we are constantly working to improve the diversity of our workforce.
+Smoothwall has pledged to provide data on our current diversity and the gender pay gap, and we are constantly working to improve the diversity of our workforce.
 We are doing this through ensuring, where appropriate, that a woman is always considered for a role, and that our interview process is fair and open to women.
 This includes having a diverse interview panel and coaching our staff on how to avoid discrimination.
-We are also constantly working towards introducing better benefits for all our employees that give equal opportunities to enjoy a work / life balance, especially for parents.
+We are also constantly working towards introducing better benefits to all our employees that give equal opportunities to enjoy a work/life balance, especially for parents.

 We’re aware that attracting great women into roles is only half the battle, and that to retain them we have to continue to offer support, and provide fair and equal opportunities for progression.